jalcock-training/azure-hybrid-landing-zone/docs/architecture/landing-zone-design.md

 - Least‑privilege assignments for administrators and automation identities
 - Use of managed identities or service principals for Terraform and GitHub Actions
 - No local accounts or unmanaged credentials on Azure resources
+- MFA enforced for all administrative access
+- OIDC-based authentication for CI/CD pipelines to eliminate long‑lived credentials

 This ensures consistent access control across cloud and hybrid assets.